zyqin19/zyqin19.github.io/_pages/about.md

 ## Recent News:

-2024/09/19: My doctoral thesis won the Excellent Degree Thesis Award, ACM Jinan.
+2024/09/19: My doctoral thesis was awarded the Excellent Degree Thesis Award by ACM Jinan.

-2024/07/16: One paper co-directed by me has been accepted by ACM MM'25.
+2024/07/16: A paper co-directed by me has been accepted for publication in ACM MM'25 (CCF A).
 Congratulations to [Chen Lu](https://time.sdu.edu.cn/info/1069/2056.htm).

+2024/05: I was recognized as the Provincial Outstanding Student of Shandong Provincial Colleges and Universities for the academic year 2023.

+2024/01: I was honored as the Outstanding Graduate of Shandong Province.

+2023/12: I received the Academic Star Nomination Award from Shandong University.

 ## Publications